Hottest New Restaurants in Durham – Summer 2024 Update

 201 East Main St.

-We’re excited for Cettinad Indian restaurant Anjappar to open in the newly built admin building in downtown Durham.
-This space has been awaiting the addition of a restaurant for a while.
+We’re excited for Cettinad Indian restaurant Anjappar to open in the Durham County Register of Deeds building.
 Anjappar has everything—and I mean everything—the menu is thick and filled with all the classics, but it also specializes in South Indian cuisine, which is harder to find.
-Items like dosa (they have over 20 varieties!) and Parotta (Tawa breads) are headliners.
+Items like dosa (they have over 20 varieties) and Parotta (Tawa breads) are headliners.
 The Biryani rice is cooked in curry, and its flavor and spice profile is off the charts.
 The original Cary location is very popular, and we’re sure the Durham crowd will love it as well.

 Delafia Wine Bar